AhmedBHameed/TB_NFC_Cardreader/README.md

 - Now every thing setup.

 ## Pins(GPIO.BOARD)
-You can use image for reference.
+You can use image as reference.
 <h1 align="center">
     <br>
     <br>